 How does Mobile Money work?

-Your e-wallet can be funded via autorised agents of your mobile money service, partner banks and networks of your mobile money service, transfers from your ATM/Debit cards, or any other funding method offered by your service provider.
-Once funded you can securely and conveniently use your mobile money to send money to family and friends, buy airtime of any network, Pay bills like DSTV, Hi TV, MyTV, PHCN bills, etc.
+Your e-wallet can be funded via autorised agents of your service, partner banks and networks of your mobile money service, transfers from your ATM/Debit cards, or any other funding method offered by your service provider.
+Once funded you can securely and conveniently use your mobile money to send money to family and friends, buy airtime of any network, Pay bills like DSTV, , MyTV, PHCN bills, etc.

-You can also withdraw cash from your e-wallet at same locations.
+You can also withdraw cash from your e-wallet at some locations.

 Most transactions like sending and receiving money, deposit, or withdrawal will cost a transaction fee as specified by the service provider.
 Some services may also charge a monthly rental so, inquire from the mobile money agent before signing up.

 So far, there are three types of mobile money implementation in Nigeria the operator branded, provider branded, and bank operated services.

 Operator Branded Services

 Operator branded mobile money service is a value added service offered by a network operator to its subscribers to enable them conveniently pay for goods and services with their mobile phone.
 Network operators do not have mobile money licenses, but through partnership with licensed mobile money providers, financial instutions, payment processors, and merchants they can offer mobile money to their subscribers.
 MTN Mobile Money is an example of an operator branded service offering.

 Network operators have an edge when it comes to mobile money, because they own the network and can easily rollout services to millions of subscribers.
 They can also easily turn their recharge card agents into mobile money agent making it easier and cheaper for network operators to roll out services.